colts70/The-Sematic-Stack/README.md

 # 🌐 Hierarchical Expressed Semantic Stack (HESS)

-> **A deterministic, installable first-hop semantic layer for the web — built for AI.**
+> **A deterministic, installable public owned first-hop, the (Semantic Layer Public Index) SLPI for the web — built for AI.**

 HESS is a modern, AI-era continuation of **Tim Berners-Lee’s original Semantic Web vision**, implemented not as an inferred graph, but as a **deterministic, domain-owned first hop**.